 Here’s a quick example of what the Later’s internal dashboard looks like for marketing teams.

-• Search Engine Optimization (SEO) Automation: SEO automation is a complicated aspect of content creation where a lot of technical tasks take over the performance.
-SEO automation tools help optimize website content, keywords, and metadata, improving search engine rankings, on-page optimization, link building, content analysis, and tracking website performance.
+- Search Engine Optimization (SEO) Automation: SEO automation is a complicated aspect of content creation where a lot of technical tasks take over the performance.
+SEO automation processes, using the Google SERP API, help optimize website content, keywords, and metadata, improving search engine rankings, on-page optimization, link building, content analysis, and tracking website performance.

 BONUS READ: The role of data in marketing automation (TLDR: Data-in, Junk-out)